Equality, Diversity and Inclusion workshops

 Advance HE’s Equality, Diversity and Inclusion workshops are designed to provide participants with the skills, knowledge and confidence to adopt an intersectional approach to understanding and dealing effectively with a range of equality and diversity issues in the workplace.

 This workshop will appeal to a wide range of audiences within the sector.
 In particular, anyone involved in teaching and/or management, interested in improving inclusivity of their practice.
-This two-module workshop will introduce the latest insights and learning for the sector for challenging privilege and navigating intersectionality.
+This two-module workshop will introduce the latest insights and learning for the sector for navigating intersectionality.

 Allyship and the anti-racist campus